jlmichaud/100-days-of-code/log.md

 **Link to work:**

+### Day 9: January 12

+**Today's Progress:** Continued working on the binary to decimal calculator.

+**Thoughts:** I got very frustrated and eventually (after exercising) realized that I was over-complicating it.
+I'll give it another try tomorrow and if I can't work it out I'll go back to doing projects that have solution videos that I can refer to when I get stuck.

 ### Day 8: January 11, 2021

 **Today's Progress:** Started working on a binary to decimal calculator (as suggested in Florin Pop's GitHub list of projects to build).